xlovesx/ND-Pyomo-Cookbook/CRC.md

          For more information visit http://projects.coin-or.org/Ipopt
 ******************************************************************************

-This is Ipopt version 3.12.8, running with linear solver ma27.
+This is Ipopt version 3.12.8, running with linear solver mumps.
+NOTE: Other linear solvers might be more efficient (see Ipopt documentation).

 Number of nonzeros in equality constraint Jacobian...:        0 Number of nonzeros in inequality constraint Jacobian.:        5